 - 1. If you have not already done so, get a Power IQ license file by contacting Raritan Customer Support. - 2.
-In the Web Client, click Administration > Settings.
-The Settings page opens in a secondary browser window. - 3.
+In the Web Client, click Admin > Appliance Settings.
+The Settings window opens. - 3.
 Click Product Licensing in the Application Administration panel. - 4.
 Click Add in the Licenses section. - 5.
 Use the browse function to locate and add the license file.